0xMartin/FitBit-Chess/README.md

   * To return to the __main menu__ or __end the game prematurely__, it is necessary to close the application and turn it on again

 ## Setting
-  * You can set the chessboard colors on your phone. it is also possible to set the performance of artificial intelligence (level 1 - 3)
+  * You can set the performance of artificial intelligence (level 1 - 3)
   * You can set the color of AI
   * Load FEN from settings
 <div class="d-flex justify-content-between">